ArmDeveloperEcosystem/arm-learning-paths/content/learning-paths/cross-platform/sme/sme-intro.md

 The new instructions enable SME2 to accelerate more workloads than SME version 1, including GEMV, Non-Linear Solvers, Small and Sparse Matrices, and Feature Extraction or tracking.

-SME version 1 is represented by the architectural feature FEAT_SME.
+SME version 1 (SME) is represented by the architectural feature FEAT_SME.
 FEAT_SME is an optional extension from Armv9.2-A.

-SME version 2 is represented by the architectural feature FEAT_SME2.
+SME version 2 (SME2) is represented by the architectural feature FEAT_SME2.
 FEAT_SME2 is an optional extension from Armv9.2-A.  FEAT_SME2 requires FEAT_SME.